So I decided to make a note (that I simply copy and paste) about Mikazuki & Honebami's history I gathered from:

 1. Mikazuki was crafted by Sanjou Munechika in late Heian period (11th century).

 2. Mikazuki is not a sword that crafted for battle (for display purpose only; he was crafted for beauty, not for practical use in battle).

 3. After his first crafting, Mikazuki was held by Ashikaga clan for a long time as their treasured family sword.

 4. Honebami was crafted by Awataguchi Yoshimitsu in Kamakura period (13th century).

 5. Originally Honebami was a naginata belonging to Ootomo clan.
 (PS: It is said that the first owner of Honebami is Minamoto no Yoritomo (1147-1199), the founder of the Kamakura shogunate, who then gave Honebami to the first leader of the Outomo clan.
-However, Awataguchi Yoshimitsu was active during mid-Kamakura (13th century)).
+However, Awataguchi Yoshimitsu was active during mid-Kamakura at 13th century).

 6. Later then, the Ashikaga Shogunate started to gain significant influence in Japan.
-To show their loyalty towards the Ashikaga clan, the Ootomo clan then presented Honebami to the Ashikaga clan.
+When Ashikaga Takauji (1305-1359) went to Kyushu, Otomo pledged their loyalty and gave Honebami to Takauji

 7. When Honebami was passed to the Ashikaga clan, it was apparently shortened (as tachi) and was no longer a naginata.

 8. It is stated that Honebami was Ashikaga Takauji's beloved blade so it can be assume that Takauji would bring Honebami with him in every battle.

 9. Ashikaga Takauji defeated the Houjou clan (which Tsurumaru belonged to during then) and pass Tsurumaru to Oda Nobunaga (so there's no record of Tsurumaru staying with the Ashikaga for a long period of time).